-Though calibration spans widely, there are a few general considerations: ★ Using control sample/group:
+Though calibration spans widely, there are a few general considerations:

+★ Using control sample/group:

-- Purpose: To ensure that there is not some (inherent) bias. - Aim: A good control sample is large and looks "exactly" like signal. - Example: People without "signal" disease spanning same lifestyles. - ★ Considering result for already well determined quantity: - Purpose: To ensure that there is not some (inherent) bias. - Aim: A good control measurement is "easy" and well measured. - Example: Unbiased momentum resolution using particle resonances (Z). - ★ Determining relation to well measurable quantity: - Purpose: Infer quantity in question from other sources/measurements. - Aim: If one can't measure directly, perhaps it can be done indirectly. - Example: Measuring flow of liquid in pipe using microphone (noise!).
+- Purpose: To ensure that there is not some (inherent) bias. - Aim: A good control sample is large and looks "exactly" like signal. - Example: People without "signal" disease of same lifestyles/genes.

+★ Considering result for already well determined quantity:

+- Purpose: To ensure that there is not some (inherent) bias. - Aim: A good control measurement is "easy" and well measured. - Example: Determine mass, lifetime, intensity, etc. of known sources.

+★ Determining relation to well measurable quantity:

+- Purpose: Infer quantity in question from other sources/measurements. - Aim: If one can't measure directly, perhaps it can be done indirectly. - Example: Measuring flow of liquid in pipe using microphone (noise!).